ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 methodology for expressing these identifiers such that claims about and by such entities can be made in a consistent and interoperable manner.

-This specification establishes a URN namespace that standardizes the expression of existing organizational entity identifiers by providing a common representation format.
+This specification establishes a URI scheme that standardizes the expression of existing organizational entity identifiers by providing a common representation format.
 It also establishes an IANA registry for managing how existing organizational entity identification mechanisms relate to this namespace.

-Any organizational entity identifier whose identification mechanism has been registered as an Authority Identifier in the registry may be represented as a GLUE URN.
+Any organizational entity identifier whose identification mechanism has been registered as an Authority Identifier in the registry may be represented as a GLUE URI.

 ## Requirements Notation and Conventions